Please Call For Museum Hours

 There is no charge for admission and the public is warmly welcome.

 Please know that the U.S.D. of 1812 Library and Museum will be closed when the District of Columbia closes school due to snow and incelment weather.
-Thank you.

 No photography is allowed in the museum.